 The design of the module covers varies, depending on the type of module installed in the slot.
 Modules requiring external cable connections, such as communications controllers, have recessed covers that are riveted directly to the module.
 The recessed module covers allow space for connecting cables.
-Modules requiring no external cable connections, such as mass storage controllers, are covered by flush covers.
-Empty slots are also covered by flush covers which may be single or double width.
+Modules requiring no external cable connections are covered by flush covers.
+Empty slots are also covered by flush covers, which may be single or double width.
 All covers, except those covering empty slots, have a label identifying the module installed in the slot.

 Cables connecting your system to peripheral devices (such as terminals, modems, and printers) are attached to communications controllers.
 Each cable can contain multiple lines.
-The cables run under the BA440 enclosure and out the back or side of the enclosure, where the cables are split into individual lines.
+The cables run under the BA430 enclosure and out the back or side of the enclosure, where the cables are split into individual lines.
 Chapter 3 describes these connections in more detail.

-1.1.1.3 Console Module
+1.1.1.3 CPU Cover Panel